Renewal of the Electoral Roll

 In order for a person to be entitled to attend the annual parochial church meeting and to take part in its proceedings, an Application Form for enrolment must be returned by the date shown above for the ending of the revision of the Church Electoral Roll by the Parochial Church Council.

-Any error discovered in the Roll should at once be reported to the Church Electoral Roll Officer via the church office: [email protected], 01753 883311.
+Any error discovered in the Roll should at once be reported to the Church Office for the attention of the Church Electoral Roll Officer.

 Electoral Roll: What is it and who is it for?